cfinn8822/osticket-prereqs/README.md

 8)From the installtion files ,download and install the Rewrite Module.(rewrite_amd64_en-us.msi).

-9)Create a folderin the C: Drive and call it PHP
+9)Create a folder in the C: Drive and call it PHP

 10)From the installtion files, download PHP 7.3.8 (PHP-7.3.8-nts-win32-vc15-x866.zip) and unzip the contents into C:\PHP